 Variations

-Every traditional recipe has many variations, and this happens also for this traditional recipe of pasta Amatriciana.
 The variations are characterized by the addition or replacement of the ingredients according to the traditions of different Italian regions or simply to your personal tastes.

 - Replace the pecorino it with parmigiano cheese or use half parmigiano and half pecorino romano.

 - Garlic and Onion.
 Many people like to cook the cured meat with a clove of garlic or a small onion.
 This is used a lot in Rome and surroundings.
-The traditional Amatriciana recipe does’t approve, but in the end do what you love!
+The traditional Amatriciana recipe doesn’t approve, but in the end do what you love!

 Top Tips